moodle/devdocs/versioned_docs/version-4.3/guides/git/index.md

 Most bugs are fixed on each stable branch (e.g. `MOODLE_400_STABLE`, `MOODLE_311_STABLE`).
 If you are working on an fix based on one of these branches, it is possible you will need to prepare a patch for other affected stable branches too.

-In Moodle, we separately maintain the stable branches and the current development branch (master).
-We do not merge stable branches into the master one.
-Typically, the contributor prepares at least two branches: one with the fix for the affected stable branch(es), and one with the fix for the master branch.
+In Moodle, we separately maintain the stable branches and the current development branch (main).
+We do not merge stable branches into the main one.
+Typically, the contributor prepares at least two branches: one with the fix for the affected stable branch(es), and one with the fix for the main branch.

 Let's assume you have a patch prepared, based on `MOODLE_400_STABLE`, called `MDL-xxxxx-400_topic`.
 It is possible to apply this patch to other stable branches.
 There are a few ways we could achieve this.